BlockScope/plugins-for-blobs/README.md

 ## Split Phases

 There are two phases to solving with the uom-plugin, unpacking and solving constraints.
 The plugin `Plugins.UoM` does both.
-It will unpack if there any of that work to do and only when the unpacks are discharged will it solve.
+It will unpack if there is any of that work to do.
+Only when the unpacks are discharged will it solve.
 I've separated these steps so that the unpacking can be used with the thoralf-plugin-uom.